-I was sent a bundle of Fairtrade chocolate goodies to use in a recipe.
+The Fairtrade Foundation also sent me a bundle of Fairtrade chocolate goodies with which to create a recipe.
 Milk chocolate hearts and white chocolate and strawberry hearts from Divine were a welcome novelty.
 I have written many times about this company which is part owned by the growers themselves.
 Head to my post Divine intervention for more details.

 A tub of cadbury’s drinking chocolate reminded me of school.
 This too became Fairtrade in 2009 and tripled the sales of Fairtrade cocoa overnight.
 Lastly, there was a bar of Seriously, a new Fairtrade range from Waitrose.
 The cocoa for these bars comes from co-operative farmer groups in the Dominican Republic.

 So, what to make?
 Well a chocolate pie of course.
 Following hot on the heels of my cashew brownies, I couldn’t resist reaching for the cashew nut butter again.
 I managed to use all of the products sent, other than the white chocolate strawberry hearts.So I gave myself a congratulatory pat on the back as I savoured a slice of what is, a most divine pie.

 Thanks for visiting Tin and Thyme.
 If you make this decadent chocolate cashew pie, I’d love to hear about it in the comments below or via social media.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.